magland/dandi-notebook-gen/dandi_notebook_gen/instructions.md

 When showing unit IDs or channel IDs, be sure to use the actual IDs rather than just the indices.

-When calling `lindi.LindiH5pyFile.from_lindi_file` with a URL, the URL should be a nwb.lindi.json file which should come from the nwb-file-info tool.
-It should NOT be a download URL to the NWB file from api.dandiarchive.org.
+When calling `lindi.LindiH5pyFile.from_lindi_file` you should not use the download URL directly, instead you should follow the instructions from the `nwb_file_info` tool which will have the appropriate URL to use and python commands to incorporate in the notebook.